pantheon-systems/pubsub-python/README.md

-# pubsub-python
+# gcloud-python
-Contains light wrappers around google's pubsub-client and useful classes for using with etl-framework
+Contains light wrappers around google's clients and useful classes for using with etl-framework

 # TODO:
-The `pubsub_etl` module also requires `pantheon-systems/etl-framework` to work.
+The `gcloud_etl` module also requires `pantheon-systems/etl-framework` to work.
 It's not specified in setup.py yet